What Should I Wear to Physical Therapy?

 Did you know that your clothing can affect the doctors ability to do a thorough evaluation and treatment?
 It can also affect your ability to perform needed exercises with comfort and proper positioning.

-Unlike other medical exams, you will NOT need to undress fully for physical therapy, but you will want to choose your attire based on the guidelines below.
-To make it as easy as possible, we do have a changing area so you can easily come to therapy before or after work.
+Unlike other medical exams, you will NOT need to undress for physical therapy, but you will want to choose your attire based on the guidelines below.
+To make it as easy as possible, we do have an area where you can easily change if you are coming before or after work.

 We gathered the following tips from our doctors and patients to help you dress for success at physical therapy: